In this section : Death Certification

 - The hard copy of the MCCD must be posted to the registrar.
 Please ensure this is handed to the ward co-ordinator or nurse in charge if out of hours.

-- If a MCCD has to be re-issued and emailed to the registrar, the new MCCD should be printed and given to the ward clerk for uploading to the clinical portal.
+- If an MCCD has to be re-issued and emailed to the registrar, the new MCCD should be printed and given to the ward clerk for uploading to clinical portal.

-- If a MCCD has to be amended following discussion with the registrar, the e-mail correspondence should be printed and given to the ward clerk for uploading to the clinical portal.
+- If an MCCD has to be amended following discussion with the registrar, the e-mail correspondence should be printed and given to the ward clerk for uploading to clinical portal.